charmander/razorleaf/README.md

  - Tag names aren’t checked for validity in HTML, nor are they checked for validity in their context.
  - The root element isn’t verified to be called `html`.

+# CoffeeScript

+Given that Razor Leaf templates are only JavaScript, some may find that CoffeeScript improves the syntax quite nicely in the case of arrays:

+    ["html"
+        ["head"
+            ["meta", ["charset=", "utf-8"]]
+            ["title", data.title]
+        ]
+        ["body"
+            ["h1", "Hello, world!"]
+        ]
+    ]

+However, any errors’ line numbers are not guaranteed to match properly.